edbmuller/vocabulary-identifier/README.md

-# vocabulary-identifier
+# Vocabulary Identifier
-Node application to listem to global keyboard inputs and save the most used words.
+> Node application to listem to keyboard and identify the most used words.
+> Uset to know what words you need to learn quicklyer when studying a forign language.